 Now for the good news.
 There are some well-accepted guidelines for what type of study makes for the strongest evidence and therefore, the best decision support.
 These types of studies are increasing in frequency.
 And increasingly the people doing the research will clearly articulate strengths and limitations of the data.
 There is a British university that collects them all (see especially the Best Bets and Systematic reviews—only a few things that are likely of keen interest to shelters so far, but stay tuned).

-According to the systematic review, there have been 3 nice clinical trials (one blinded and random, one blinded and one neither, as best I can tell).
+According to the systematic review, there have been 3 nice clinical trials.
 Two were actually done in shelters, which really strengthens the utility of the results.
 The other was in a colony housing situation in a research facility.
 Lysine didn’t prevent disease from FHV-1 compared to the control groups in any of these studies.
 In fact, in two of the studies the cats on lysine had slightly worse clinical illness than the control cats.
 So, not very promising on the quality of evidence and data that lysine prevents URI.

-Ok, now on to thinking about causation, lysine and FHV-1.
+Okay, now on to thinking about causation, lysine and FHV-1.
 Shelters actually deal with the concept of causation a lot.
 Does this virus cause this disease in cats?
 Does vaccinating at intake cause cats to be less likely to get sick?
 Does this diet cause cats to eat better?
 Yet, the concept of X causing Y is complex and requires some subjectivity to prove.
-Usually it takes a critical mass of data and experts in the field to decide that yes, for example, smoking does in fact cause lung cancer in people.
-There are some general criteria that can help support a decision that X causes Y. (Remember vaccine-associated sarcomas in cats?
-We are now pretty sure that injections do cause this type of cancer in cats now, but we weren’t 20 years ago.)

 Some criteria that are useful to consider when deciding on causation are: the time sequence (X happens before Y); strong statistical associations; a dose–response relationship (more of X causes more of Y); plausibility of the relationship between X and Y given our current knowledge; consistency with other evidence; type of study design, and consideration of the extent to which the results could be “caused” by other factors.
 In reality, only the time sequence is required: the prevention must come before the disease.
 So cats must be free of FHV-1/URI before they are started on lysine and should be diagnosed with FHV-1 less often if they receive lysine.
 In this case, there are a few clinical trials, without statistical significance and without any data to support less severe or less frequent disease in cats receiving lysine (time sequence, statistical association, type of study design).
 The systematic review actually brings in some data from human medicine (where the idea to treat with lysine came from) and from laboratory research in cells, none of which support lysine as being effective at preventing or treating FHV-1 infection (plausibility, consistency).